-Owing to their massive scale of retail operations, online shopping, and mass manufacturing facilities, Warby Parker is able to keep the price down than a lot of other competitors.
-As a result, you can expect a decent quality basic prescription frame made from them at around 95$.
+Owing to its massive scale of retail operations, online shopping, and mass manufacturing facilities, Warby Parker is able to keep the price down from a lot of other competitors.
+As a result, you can expect a decent quality basic prescription frame made from them at around $95.

 More or less, Warby Parker has a decently priced catalog that is well within reach of its loyal customer base.
 However, if you’re not willing to drop at least a couple hundred bucks behind your glasses, we suggest going to the local brick-and-mortar optician instead.